renatols-jf/spboot-chassi/README.md

 using `:` and separating entries using `;`, as in `aKey:aValue;anotherKey:anotherValue`.
 It's highly recommended to use [EntryResolver](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/request/EntryResolver.java) to do conversions if needed, though.
+The default header is accessible via `EntryResolver.HTTP_HEADER`, and its value is `X-CONTEXT-ENTRIES`.

 *Entries are logged in their own fields; exportation of fields other than message depends on the logging configuration.